 Some say that education is just a matter of building bridges.
-On our MSc Bridge Engineering, we take that literally.
+On our MSc Bridge Engineering course, we take that literally.

-Completion of this course will help you successfully pursue a career as a bridge engineer with a consultancy, a specialist contractor or a local authority.
+This course will help you pursue an exciting career as a bridge engineer with a consultancy, specialist contractor or local authority.

 What you will study

-The course encompasses a wide range of modules which address the whole life-analysis of bridge structures from design through to end-of-life.
-We also offer you a choice of optional modules from some of our other study streams, covering structural engineering, geotechnical engineering, water engineering, construction management, and infrastructure engineering and management.
+This course covers a wide range of modules which address the whole life-analysis of bridges from design through to end-of-life.
+You’ll also have a choice of optional modules from the areas of:

 MSc - Chartered Institution of Highways and Transportation (CIHT).

 Accredited by CIHT as meeting the requirements for Further Learning for a Chartered Engineer under the provisions of UK-SPEC for candidates that have already acquired a CEng accredited BEng(Hons) undergraduate first degree.

 Accredited by IHE as meeting the requirements for Further Learning for a Chartered Engineer under the provisions of UK-SPEC for candidates that have already acquired a CEng accredited BEng(Hons) undergraduate first degree.